 "This is the just beginning in terms of the evidence and at a probable cause hearing, you put on the minimal amount of evidence that you think you need in order to get over the probable cause threshold," former Denver prosecutor Karen Steinhauser said Thursday.
 "I would imagine there's going to be a lot more coming and that's why people should not make value judgments at this point in time on the strengths and weaknesses of the case."
-Judge Frederick Gannett hoped to decide by Monday ing her June 30 at the mountain resort where she worked.
+Judge Frederick Gannett hoped to decide by Monday whether to order Bryant to stand trial on the sexual assault charge.
+A 19-year-old Eagle woman accused the Los Angeles Lakers' guard of raping her June 30 at the mountain resort where she worked.
 Bryant has said the two had consensual sex.
 On Wednesday, defense attorney Pamela Mackey got the lead investigator to acknowledge the panties the woman wore to the hospital fewer than 24 hours after the alleged assault had sperm and pubic hair that did not match Bryant's.
 Mackey said it presented "compelling evidence" her client is innocent.
-The panties were a different pair than the underwear the woman said she wore the night she met Bryant.
-"I don't think they proved innocence.
-They raised a series of questions," Robert said Pugsley, a professor at Southwestern University School of Law in Los Angeles.
-"It could conceivably set the stage for plea negotiations or some type of out-of-court settlement.'
-Prosecution spokeswoman Krista Flannigan said Thursday the woman and her family were doing well.
+The panties were a different pair than the underwear the woman said she wore the night she met "I don't think > Robert at Robert Pugsley proved innocence.
+They raised a series of questions."
+Southwestern University Law Professor "I don't think they Bryant. they proved innocence.
+They raised a series said of questions," Pugsley, a professor Southwestern University School of Law in Los Angeles.
+"It could conceivably set the stage for plea negotiations or some type of out-of-court settlement Prosecution spokeswoman Krista Flannigan said Thursday the woman and her family were doing well.
 "Her resolve has not weakened," Flannigan said.
 Bryant has the right to a trial within six months of entering a plea, but he could waive that right.
-The defense could appeal a decision to bind the case over for trial, but legal analysts say such a move would be unusual.
-COLLEGE FOOTBALL Changing the quarterback Matt Leinart posts impressive statistics as successor of Heisman winner Associated Press LOS ANGELES - Matt Leinart's first pass in a college game didn't come until this year.
+The defense could appeal a decision to bind the case over for trial, but legal analysts say such a move would be unusual COLLEGE FOOTBALL Changing the quarterback Matt Leinart posts impressive statistics as successor of Heisman winner Associated Press LOS ANGELES - Matt Leinart's first pass in a college game didn't come until this year.
 He's proved to be a fast learner.
 Halfway through his first season as a starter for Southern California, Leinart quietly and efficiently is filling a huge void.
 He has thrown for four more touchdowns than Heisman winner Carson Palmer had at this time last year, and his passing efficiency rating is more than 20 points higher.
-"As the season's progressed, I've felt way more comfortable taking grasp of the offense.
+'As the season's progressed, I've felt way more comfortable taking grasp of the offense.
 We just want to keep this momentum going each week," Leinart said.
 A year ago, USC was 4-2 and ranked 19th before Palmer and the Trojans won eight consecutive games, capped by a 38-17 Orange Bowl victory over Iowa.
 This season, the fifthranked Trojans are 5-1, with the loss a 34-31 triple-overtime defeat at California on Sept.
-27. Leinart has thrown for 1,473 yards, with 13 touchdowns and seven interceptions - three at Cal.
+27. Leinart has thrown for 1,473 yards, with 13 touch-downs and seven interceptions - three at Cal.
 His passing efficiency rating is 146.9.
-Palmer had passed for Leinart's rapid noted progress.
+Palmer had passed for 1,633 yards through six games last year, with nine touchdowns, six interceptions and a 124.6 rating.
+Receiver Keary Colbert Leinart's rapid noted progress.